java-deobfuscator/deobfuscator-gui/README.md

 - [x] Select deobfuscator.jar
 - [x] Input and output jar selection
 - [x] Load and select transformers from deobfuscator jar (double text panels to fix order)
-- [ ] A list of libraries that can be loaded (manageable with add, remove) and adds rt.jar by default (probably going to use tabs to save space)
+- [x] A list of libraries that can be loaded (manageable with add, remove)
 - [ ] Input and output command equivalent (that can be run with deobfuscator.jar)
 - [ ] A console that can be used to check errors